FQX-AG/challenges/README.md

 **We are looking for readable, scalable and maintainable code, one would call production-ready, and we will assume the deliverable is something you would also consider production-ready.
 As a frontend developer, we also expect you to deliver "tasty" UX and UI.**

-**All the challenges you have a one-week deadline to completion.
-We estimate the total hours to completion to be around four hours.**
+**All the challenges have a one-week deadline to completion.
+We estimate the total work time to take around four hours.**